-E-mail communication should be restricted to questions relating to sensitive, confidential information (such as grade concerns, personal circumstances requiring specific accommodations, etc.).
+E-mail communication is restricted to questions relating to sensitive and confidential information (such as grade concerns, personal circumstances requiring specific accommodations, etc.).

-- E-mails will be returned within 2 business days and may not be returned on weekends/holidays. - When you send an e-mail to me, please put STAT 665 at the beginning of the subject line. - E-mails related to this course must be sent and received via your Mason e-mail account.
+- E-mails will be returned within 2 business days and may not be returned on weekends/holidays. - When you send an e-mail to me, please put STAT 463 at the beginning of the subject line. - E-mails related to this course must be sent and received via your Mason e-mail account.
 E-mails sent from other e-mail accounts may not be answered.
-(This is a university policy and part of your guaranteed rights under FERPA.)
+(This is a university policy and part of your guaranteed rights under FERPA.) - E-mails with questions that should be posted to Harmonize may not be answered.